The Sistine Chapellatin: Cappella Sistina

 It was Bramante (1444 –1514), who convinced Julius II to engage Michelangelo as a painter and to have him repair and decorate the vault of the Sistine Chapel.
 The chapel was dear to Julius II, built by his uncle Pope Sixtus IV in 1477 from whom it took its name.
 Since its construction the Sistine Chapel has played an important part in the life of the Vatican.
 Known as the Capella Papalis (or Papal Chapel) the world knows it even today as the location where the cardinal’s conclave meet to elect a new pope.
 At the time, the vault (or ceiling) was simply decorated with a deep ultramarine blue sky, sprinkled with gold leafed stars, as was common for the day.

-You can buy Sistine chapel tickets online on our partner site.
+Skip the line!
+Buy Sistine chapel tickets online on our partner site.

 By 1504 however, a series of worrying cracks appeared in the Sistine Chapel ceiling caused by the subsidence of the underlying soil.
 Michelangelo the great sculptor was about to become a painter!
 “On this day, May 10, 1508, I Michelangelo, sculptor, have received on account from our Holy Lord Pope Julius II five-hundred papal ducats toward the painting of ceiling of the papal Sistine Chapel, on which I am beginning work today.”
 In truth the Sistine ceiling had to be repaired and prepared with a new layer of plaster adding another delay to the project.
 A crew headed by Piero Rosselli worked for several months to prepare the surface.
 When this work was finished, Michelangelo had a ‘canvas’ that measured 12,000 square feet (1,100 m2), being 40.23 m in length and 13.30 m in width (134 x 43 ft)!
 It took from 1508 until it was finished in 1512.